 Teaching from the perspective of a native speaker is a highly prized skill and can vastly improve teaching methods, creating a long-lasting, positive impact which benefits the entire community.
 Volunteer Teaching English in Ghanawill provide children with a brighter and thriving future and leave you feeling incredibly rewarded.

 If you are a native English speaker with a passion for teaching and traveling the world then your help is needed in Ghana.
 Contact IFRE today to find out more about Volunteer teaching English in Ghana opportunities!

-Note: Ghana has 3 academic trimesters a year: January-March, May-July and September-December.
-During the School holidays, we help to organize holiday classes for the school children.
+Ghana has three academic trimesters a year: January-March, May-July and September-December.
+During the School holidays, volunteers will help organize holiday classes for the school children.

 Start Date: 10th January to 12th April Mid-January to Mid-April

 Start Date: 2nd May to 4th August

 School Holiday: 16th December to January

 Responsibilities & Impact

 Volunteer English teachers in Ghana’s main focus is teaching English to local children in primary, middle, or high schools.
 If you are skilled in teaching other topics such as math or science then this may also be an option.
 Depending on your experience and skills, you will either teach independently or work with a local teacher teaching classes ranging from 20 to 60 students.